brewburgr/MPTFM/LET-NLET comparison/README.md

 # LET-NLET comparison environment

-The analysis in the notebook `SurfaceNLET.ipynb` was performed inside a Docker container for reproducibility.
+The analysis in the notebook `SurfaceNLET.ipynb` was performed inside a Docker container.
 We used the displacement data with the pre-defined parameters in the notebook for the Hertzian contact and Gaussian indenter profiles (varying the `Profile` parameter).

 - **Docker image:** `dolfinx/dolfinx:stable`
 - **Image date:** May 28, 2026